rreece/rreece.github.io/outline-of-philosophy/physics.md

     -   Inflaton field and slow-roll inflation
 -   $\Lambda$-CDM Cosmological Standard Model

+Guth:

+>   The peculiar properties of the false vacuum stem from its pressure,
+>   which is large and negative...
+Mechanically
+>   such a negative pressure corresponds to a suction, which does not
+>   sound like something that would drive the Universe into a period of
+>   rapid expansion.
+The mechanical effects of pressure, however, depend on
+>   pressure differences, so they are unimportant if the pressure is
+>   reasonably uniform.
+According to general relativity, however, there is a
+>   gravitational effect that is very important under these circumstances.
+>   Pressures, like energy densities, create gravitational fields, and in
+>   particular a positive pressure creates an attractive gravitational field.
+>   The negative pressure of the false vacuum, therefore, creates a repulsive
+>   gravitational field, which is the driving force behind inflation. [^Guth1997Sec3]

 ![How the $\Lambda$-CDM concordance model of cosmology was developed. [^Debono2016f4]](img/concordance-model-LCDM.png){#fig:concordance-model-LCDM}

 [^Debono2016f4]: @Debono_2016_General_relativity_and_cosmology_Unsolved\, figure 4.
+[^Guth1997Sec3]: @Guth_1997_Was_cosmic_inflation_the_bang_of_the_big_bang\.

 ### Alternative theories of gravity